Skip to main content

 Graduation Commission

-• Assesses students in the graduation session
+- Assesses students in the pre-degree seminar

-• Assesses students at the end of the Focus Groups
+- Assesses students at the end of the focus groups

 Responsible for Departmental Quality Assurance (RAQ)